iamarghamallick/How-to-download-protected-view-only-files-from-Google-Drive/README.md

-# How-to-download-protected-view-only-files-from-Google-Drive?
+# Download Protected View-Only Files from Google Drive

+This repository provides a simple script to download protected or view-only files from Google Drive.
+The script leverages the jsPDF library to capture images displayed in a preview and compiles them into a downloadable PDF file.

+## Features
+- Works with view-only or protected Google Drive files.
+- Converts images from the preview into a downloadable PDF.
+- Supports Google Chrome, Firefox, Microsoft Edge, and Apple Safari.

+## Usage

-1. Open or Preview Any view-only or protected files from google drive.
+1. Open or Preview Any view-only or protected files from google drive on your web browser.

 2. Open Developer Console.
     If you are previewing in Google Chrome or Firefox